 110 cartridge - The Smileycam.
-For Sale here - or make one yourself below.
+Make one yourself below.

 A camera which takes 23 colour images with three qualities.
 Unlimited depth of field from a pinhole 2cm from the ground, indestructible,,,,and it can fit inside your mouth! - Whats not to like!
 (Buy one here!)

 Cartridge film was invented in the early sixties along with the ‘lnstamatic’ as an easy way for people to load cameras.